 Movie aficionados in the city rejoice the fact that a few individuals are passionate in their quest to welcome international residents to the cinema.
-Amazing Capitals Düsseldorf is proud to publish weekly updates with titles and times.
+Amazing Capitals Düsseldorf reveals where original language movies are screened.

 Original Movies on the Düsseldorf eGuide